 The Registrar is responsible for maintenance of grades and transcripts; coordination of the academic calendars and registration schedule; interpretation, implementation and compliance with policies and procedures related to academic record-keeping as well as providing accurate individual and aggregate data to internal and external constituencies.
 The Registrar can be reached via email at firstname.lastname@example.org or 479-308-2210.

-The right to provide written consent before ARCOM discloses personally identifiable information contained in education records, except to the extent that FERPA authorizes disclosure without consent.
-ARCOM may disclose, without consent, “directory information.”
-The COM defines the following as directory information:
+The right to provide written consent before ACHE discloses personally identifiable information contained in education records, except to the extent that FERPA authorizes disclosure without consent.
+ACHE may disclose, without consent, “directory information.”
+ACHE defines the following as directory information:

 - Telephone number

 - Dates of Attendance

 - Degrees, Honors and Awards Received (including dates)

 - Educational Institutions Attended